Pancras of Taormina: Veneration

 He is venerated as a saint in the Roman Catholic Church and in the Eastern Orthodox Church as a Hieromartyr.

 In the Catholic Church his cult is concentrated on the island of Sicily, where the veneration of saints from the eastern Mediterranean was particularly encouraged during the period of Byzantine rule.
 He is the patron saint of Taormina and Canicattì.
 His feast day was entered into the Roman Martyrology as 3 April; later this was amended to 8 July.
 More often he is celebrated on 9 July, the traditional day of his martyrdom.
 The largest portion of his relics are preserved at Rome.

 The Eastern Orthodox Church venerates him on 9 July (22 July, N.S.).
 He is also, together with martyrs Marcellus and Philagrus, commemorated on 9 February.
 The Greek calendar also commemorates, on 7 June, the holy women Aesia and Susanna, disciples of Pancras and martyred with him.
 A portion of his relics are kept on Mount Athos.

 The Armenian Apostolic Church venerates him on the Thursday following the first Sunday of Advent.
 He is known in Armenian as Bagarat (Բագարատ).
 The Armenian synaxarion (Յայսմաւուրք) gives an extensive account of Pancras' acts, including his evangelization of all the cities and villages of Sicily.

 Saint Pancras of Taormina should not be confused with Saint Pancras of Rome, a young man who was martyred by being beheaded around the year 304.

 Depiction in art

-In iconography, St Pancras is depicted as an old man with yellowing grey hair, vested as a bishop, holding a cross in his right hand, and a Gospel book in his left.
+In iconography, St Pancras is depicted as an old man with grey hair, vested as a bishop, holding a cross in his right hand, and a Gospel book in his left.
 The cross commemorates a miracle attributed to St Pancras whereby he saved the city of Taormina from destruction by the pagan commander Aquilinus.
 The Gospel represents his preaching of the Christian faith.